 My buddy Daniel wanted his 1971 Raleigh International converted to a 650b randonneur/commuter with a Wald front rack.

-Since we were starting with an existing frame and fork, this build wouldn't truly be a randonneur, so thats why I called it Project Dandonneur!
-The donor frame and fork is the 1971 Raleigh International.
+Since we were starting with an existing frame and fork, this build wouldn't truly be a randonneur, so that's why it's called Project Dandonneur!
+The donor frame and fork are a 1971 Raleigh International.
 It had been repainted so it was not valuable as a vintage frameset at this point.

 Daniel is a busy family man, so we met at my day job and discussed the project.
 He needed the rear end widened to fit a 135mm wide wheel, cantilever mounts brazed onto the frame and fork, rack mounts brazed on, and the existing struts modified that support the front rack itself.
 The rack would also need to be modified as well.
 This was my third time really working on a frame.
 I needed the brazing practice so this was perfect!

 Excited to get going, I built a bottom bracket post, mounted it to a Bridgeport table, and adjusted the rear width to 135mm.

 Randonneaur Brake Mounts